GilsonLabUCSD/APR/APR_User_Manual.md

     prod          Run the production phase
     analysis      Run the analysis and print the final results

-Meanwhile, two restarting modes, "overwrite" and "continue",  are available for the eq and prod steps.
+Meanwhile, two restarting modes, "overwrite" and "continue",  are available for the "eq" and "prod" steps.
 The overwrite mode should be used whenever any setting in the APR input file
 (see below) has been changed, or when the tleap.in, PDB or mol2 files have been added, replaced or modified.
 It will discard previous equilibration (if used with eq) or simulation results (if used with prod) and start freshly from the first umbrella sampling window.
 In constrast, the "continue" mode will pick up from where the equilibration or production stops.
 Restarting modes are indicated with the "-s" flag.
 Both "continue" and "overwrite" can be used for the first time run.